How to Grow Stunning Snapdragons from Seed Indoors

 Selectivity and Planning

-Growing from seed indoors allows you to select from a wider variety of snapdragon types and colors than might be available at local nurseries as young plants.
+When you start from seed indoors, you can access a wider variety of snapdragon types and colors than you might find at a local nursery.

 It also gives you more control over your garden layout and design, as you can plan exactly where each plant will go once the seedlings are ready to be transplanted outdoors.